simplertasks/aicommandscript/examples/AICS-master-template.md

 ## Help for [title]

 !
-AI to display help for app in two parts
+AI to display Help for app in two parts

 ## For Users